Terms and conditions

 Third-Party Social Media

 PWGSC’s use of social media serves as an extension of its presence on the Web.
 Social media account(s) are public and are not hosted on Government of Canada servers.
 Users who choose to interact with us via social media should read the terms of service and privacy policies of these third-party service providers and those of any applications you use to access them.
-PWGSC uses: Twitter.
+PWGSC uses: Twitter, Flickr and YouTube.

 Personal information that you provide to the Government of Canada via social media account(s) is collected under the authority of the Financial Administration Act.
 This information is collected to capture conversations (e.g. questions and answers, comments, “likes”, retweets) between you and PWGSC.
 It may be used to respond to inquiries, or for statistical, evaluation and reporting purposes.
 Comments posted that violate Canadian law will be deleted and disclosed to law enforcement authorities.
 Comments that violate our rules of engagement will also be deleted.
 The personal information is included in Personal Information Bank PSU 938 Outreach Activities.